Where to Get Soft Serve in Calgary

 120 13 Ave.
 S.W., 587-894-0822, sweetreliefpastries.com

 Two Penny is one of the latest restaurants to offer soft serve.
 It's available on the dessert menu for those dining in, but you can also order some soft serve to go from the host in the restaurant's entryway.
-The black sesame and strawberry red bean soft serve flavours are available individually or swirled.
+Two flavours are available individually or swirled.
+So far, the restaurant has offered flavours like black sesame, strawberry red bean and five spice pineapple.
 You can also try it as a screamer, which combines the soft serve with either lemon ginger or white soy cola slushie.
 Both the cups of soft serve and the screamers are $6 each.

 1213 1 St. S.W., 403-474-7766, twopenny.ca

 Who needs an ice cream cone when you can get your soft serve served in a chimney cake at Utca.
 The chimney cake, which is basically a freshly made tubular pastry, is covered in toppings like sprinkles or shredded coconut, then filled with soft serve.
 Add toppings like mini cookies, brownies, berries or berry drizzle on top of the soft serve and you have the ultimate summer treat.
 Utca offers chocolate, vanilla or vanilla and chocolate twist soft serve, which you can also get in a regular cup.